-To increase public awareness of the role of science in society, we commission wall paintings that schowcase the rich history of physics in Utrecht
+To increase public awareness of the role of science in society, we commission mural paintings that schowcase the rich history of chemistry and physics in Utrecht

 “What would happen if we could arrange the atoms one by one the way we want them?”